 - You aren’t a smoker

-- You are concerned that your breasts droop or aren’t as attractive as they were
+- You are concerned that your drooping breasts aren’t as attractive as they were

 - Your breasts are pendulous or flat